Soviet Union in the Korean War

 Though not officially a belligerent during the Korean War (1950–1953), the Soviet Union played a significant, covert role in the conflict.
-It provided material and medical services, as well as Soviet pilots and aircraft, most notably MiG-15 fighter jets, to aid the North Korean-Chinese forces against the United Nations Forces.
-Joseph Stalin had final decision-making power and several times demanded North Korea postpone action, until he and Mao Zedong both gave their final approval in spring 1950.
+It provided material and medical services, as well as Soviet pilots and aircraft, most notably MiG-15 fighter jets, to aid the North Korean-Chinese army against the South Korean-United Nations Forces.

 Background

 Soviet Occupation of Northern Korea (1945–1948)

 The Soviet 25th Army took part in the Soviet advance into northern Korea immediately after World War II had ended, and was headquartered at Pyongyang for a period.
 Like the American forces in the south, Soviet troops remained in Korea after the end of the war to rebuild the country.

 Soviet soldiers were instrumental in the creation and early development of the North Korean People's Army and Korean People's Air Force, as well as for stabilizing the early years of the Northern regime.
 The Shineuiju Air Force Academy was founded under Soviet leadership on 25 October 1945 in order to train new pilots.
-The soviets under Stalin's leadership also established Soviet Civil Administration that secured the ground for long lasting Kim Il-sung dictatorship.
+The soviets under Stalin's leadership also established Soviet Civil Administration that secured the ground for the long lasting Kim Il Sung dictatorship.